 Mission Statement The mission of the Wyoming State Board of Pharmacy is to promote and protect the health and safety of the public by regulating the practice of pharmacy.

-Issuing and Dispensing Prescriptions for Controlled Substances in 2021
+Issuing and Dispensing Prescriptions for Controlled Substances

 As a reminder, pursuant to Wyoming Statute 35-7-1030, controlled substances are now required to be electronically prescribed.
 The requirements for electronic prescribing systems and exemptions to the electronic prescribing requirement can be found in the Wyoming Controlled Substances Act Rules Chapter 10.

 It is the Board’s understanding that many resident pharmacies have been distributing controlled substances to practitioners for office dispensing.
 While the Board does not prohibit this practice, there are many requirements that should be followed in order for pharmacies to be compliant with federal law.

 The Board strongly encourages all licensees that may be engaged in this activity to review their current processes to ensure compliance with state and federal law.
 The following federal provisions are being provided to aid in that review.
 As a reminder, the Board’s rules and DEA regulations prohibit prescriptions from being issued in order for practitioners to obtain controlled substances for supplying the practitioner for the purpose of general dispensing to patients.

 21CFR1304.22 - Records for manufacturers, distributors, dispensers, researchers, importers, exporters, registrants that reverse distribute, and collectors

 21CFR1305.03 - Distributions requiring a Form 222 or a digitally signed electronic order

 21CFR1305.06 - Persons entitled to fill orders for C-I and C-II substances

 21CFR1307.11 - Distribution by dispenser to another practitioner